SCOTCAT.COM

 Other Sources:

-Search Fishbase Catalog of Fishes Global Biodiversity Information Facility FishNet2 iNaturalist
+Search Fishbase Catalog of Fishes Global Biodiversity Information Facility FishNet2 iNaturalist IUCN

 Relevant Information:

 Abstract: Hypostomus weberi is described from the middle Rio Negro and can be distinguished from all remaining Hypostomus species belonging to the Hypostomus cochliodon group by possessing a unique colour pattern consisting in large, rounded, widelyspaced black spots over body and fins (Carvalho et. al.).
 Habitat: Specimens of Hypostomus weberi were reported as being collected both at rapids (''pedral'') and flooded forest (''igapó'') (Carvalho et. al.).
 Diet: Feeds on detritus.
-Etymology: weberi; named for Claude Weber, from the Muséum d’Histoire Naturelle de Génève, for his contributions to the knowledge of the genus Hypostomus.
+Etymology: The specific name weberi; named for Claude Weber, from the Muséum d’Histoire Naturelle de Génève, for his contributions to the knowledge of the genus Hypostomus.

 Common Name: